pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/new-release-playbook.md

 ## Step Two: Push a New Staging App

 1. Change into the `docs-book-pivotalcf` directory and switch to the `master` branch.
+1. Open the `config.yml` and ensure that the value for `search_placeholder` references the correct version of PCF, and that the PDF link under `local_header_links` points to the correct version of the PDF.
 1. Run `bookbinder bind remote`.
 1. When the bind completes, change into the `final_app` directory.
 1. Log in to PWS: